Too many wedding veil designs to choose from? Should you try to wear a single tier, two tier or three tier veil?

 Wedding veils come in many lengths.
 What are they?

 One popular length is the elbow length, and there are shorter length veils, that work well for informal wedding gowns.
-Most brides tend to want to go shorter these days.
-That is why the birdcage veil is so popular.

 The birdcage bridal veils and visor veils work best with certain style wedding dresses.
 Usually informal styles, like a beach wedding dress, destination wedding dress or a vintage style wedding dress work the best with birdcage veils.